Maurice Mouvet: With Florence Walton

 Mouvet and D'Arville joined the cast of the Broadway musical Over the River but D'Arville abandoned him mid-run and the show's producer Florenz Ziegfeld Jr. introduced him to new partner Florence Walton.
 With just a half-hour's rehearsal the pair danced their first show.
 They afterwards became one of the most successful ballroom dance exhibition partnerships and they married in 1911.
 Mouvet and Walton played a key role in the popularisation of the tango and foxtrot.
 Three dance songs by three composers were named after Walton in 1912: the "Maurice Glide", "Maurice Tango" and "Maurice Rag".
 Mouvet did not achieve the fame he might have done with Walton as the couple were always billed as "Florence and Maurice Walton" rather than his real name.
 The couple claimed to have been the first Americans to entertain troops on the Western Front of the First World War.
 Mouvet and Walton divorced in 1920.

 Later life

-Mouvet later danced with Barbara Bennett, sister of actress Constance Bennett, but they parted after less than a year because of a disagreement over money.
+Mouvet later danced with Leonora Hughes, until her marriage in 1925, and with Barbara Bennett, sister of actress Constance Bennett, but they parted after less than a year because of a disagreement over money.
 He wrote the song "The Talmadge Foxtrot" in 1922 for actress Constance Talmadge.
 Mouvet suffered from tuberculosis and in September 1922 he suffered a haemorrhage during a performance at the Casino in Deauville, France.
 He was told he might never dance again and advised to move to higher altitude to help his condition.
 Mouvet married dancing partner Elanor Ambrose in Paris in 1926.
 The continued to dance at St Moritz until Mouvet moved to the Swiss Alps for his health.
 He died from tuberculosis at the Hotel Savoy in Lausanne, Switzerland on May 18, 1927.